 How will you notify them?

-The folk you select will need to know when to access and act upon your digital assets.
-Just like other aspects of estate planning, it can be difficult to talk about these inevitabilities, but it’s better for folk to know what is expected of them than to have it sprung upon them.
+The folks you select need to know when to access and act upon your digital assets.
+Just like other aspects of estate planning, it can be difficult to talk about these inevitabilities, but it’s better for folks to know what is expected of them than to have it sprung upon them.
 Additionally, setting up a way for them to be reminded at the time of need will help refresh folk’s memories.
-I use a mailing list, to which any of the folk I am often around can post.
+I use a mailing list, to which any of the folks I am often around can post.
 You might add the reminder in with you will and other related paperwork.

 How and when will they gain access?